Chiropractic practices have a revenue problem that most owners do not see clearly. The math is not about new patients.

 The AI intake system for a chiropractic office is designed to answer both questions and capture the booking without any front desk involvement.

-Layer 2 — Triage: Acute Pain, Wellness Inquiries, and Administrative Contacts
+Layer 2: Routing Acute Pain, Wellness Inquiries, and Administrative Contacts

 Chiropractic triage has three meaningful contact types.

-Layer 3 — Follow-Up: The Three Programs That Drive Chiropractic Revenue
+Layer 3: Follow-Up Programs That Support Chiropractic Revenue

 A chiropractic office with 200 reviews averaging 4.9 stars is not just popular.
 It is credible.
 The volume and quality of reviews override the skepticism that someone brings to their first search.